fh233/fh233.github.io/_pages/about.md

 # 📝 Projects

 <b> Lenaring-based control for underactuatd balcne robots </b><br />
+For the uncertainites and modelling errors, a Gaussian Process based maching learning framewrok has been proposed to deal with modelling and contorl.
+The learning based method is integreated with EIC-based control for underactuated balance robots.
+Somultaneously we can achieve trajectorying tracking and balacne control.

 <b> Ski-stunt Maneuvering Control of Racing Truck </b><br />